 |Antigo Campus||Sidewalk to the southeast of the main entrance in front of the flag pole||Student Lounge, one table|

-All public assembly activities must comply with the following:
+All public Assembly activities must comply with the following manner restrictions:

-- Blocking entrances or otherwise interfering with the free flow of traffic into and out of campus buildings or streets;
+- Blocking entrances or otherwise interfering with the free flow of vehicular or pedestrian traffic into and out of Campus rooms, buildings or streets;

-- Obstructing or disrupting teaching, research, administration, disciplinary procedures, or other NTC activities;
+- Interfering with, obstructing, or disrupting the orderly conduct of teaching, research, administration, disciplinary procedures, or other NTC-approved activities;

 - Unauthorized entry to, possession of, receipt of, or use of any NTC services, equipment, resources, or properties;